pedronachtigall/CodAn/datasets/README.md

 The protein-coding sequences available for each species were retrieved from RefSeq database at NCBI (release number 94; ftp://ftp.ncbi.nlm.nih.gov/refseq/), except the sequences from *C. elegans* that were retrieved at the WormBase (release WS270; ftp://ftp.wormbase.org/pub/wormbase/)

-The ncRNA sequences for each species were retrieved the RFAM database (release 14.1;https://rfam.xfam.org/).
+The ncRNA sequences for each species were retrieved the [RFAM](https://rfam.xfam.org/) database (release 14.1).
 The ncRNA datasets only contain the ncRNA sequences longer than 200nt length.